Open-Technology-Foundation/post_slug/README.md

-# Slug Generator Modules for Python/Bash/PHP/Javascript
+# Slug Generator Functions for Python/Bash/PHP/Javascript

 ## Overview

-The `post_slug` module is a versatile utility designed to convert any given text into a URL-friendly or filename-friendly ASCII slug.
-Although the primary use case is to generate slugs for headlines, article titles, and book titles, it is also suitable for generating slugs for URLs and filenames.
-This module offers implementations in Python, Bash, PHP, and JavaScript.
+The `post_slug` functions are designed to convert any given text into a URL- or filename- friendly ASCII slug.
+Although the primary use case is to generate slugs for headlines, article titles, and book titles, it is also suitable for generating slugs for URLs and filenames generally.
+This package offers implementations of `post_slug` in Python, Bash, PHP, and JavaScript.

 The `post_slug` functions perform multiple transformations on the input string to create a slug that is both human-readable and safe for use in URLs or filenames, and that is _consistent between each implementation_.